dipi-unimore/dipi-public-info/README.md

-📍 **Department of Sciences and Methods for Engineering** University of Modena and Reggio Emilia via Giovanni Amendola 2,
+📍 **Department of Sciences and Methods for Engineering** University of Modena and Reggio Emilia
+Via Giovanni Amendola, 41-43, 42122
-42122 Reggio Emilia (Italy)
+Reggio Emilia RE, Italy

 ## How to reach us ?